 The mold that grows on the inside of a house can contain some hazardous toxins.
 When breathed in, these toxins are absorbed into the intestines, lungs, and even skin.
 In the long term, this could mean serious problems like cardiac arrest, memory loss, neurotoxicity, and even cancer.

 Features to Look For in Air Purifiers for Mold

 Mold growth is caused by millions of spores joining together in certain places.
 While visible mold can be treated with chemicals and even home remedies, many floating spores may still survive.
 These would be just as bad as growing mold or even worse because they can’t be seen or avoided.
 Their effect on your lungs and the whole internal system would be harmful.

 This is exactly why an air purifier is necessary, especially in humid climates or places where mold spores are likely to come indoors.
-A decent air purifier would be able to absorb all the harmful spores from the air and help everyone lead a healthier life.
-However, not all air purifiers have exactly the same functions and features.
+A decent air purifier would absorb all the harmful spores from the air and help everyone lead a healthier life.
+However, not all air purifiers have the same functions and features.
 When you’re shopping for one with a focus on mold removal, you should look for the following features: